 Why Organic Is the Better Choice

-Most people eat organic foods because they care about their health.
+Most people eat natural foods because they care about their health.
 And, yes, avoiding the toxic residues of the agrichemicals found in and on conventional foods is a big reason to choose organic.
 But it’s not the only reason.
 When you choose organic, the benefits are vast.
 Food that’s produced organically and sustainably, without pesticides or synthetic fertilizers, is better for the people growing the food, too, and better for the soil, water, air, and the climate’s stability.

 It’s a circle: what’s good for people is good for the planet, and vice versa.
 For many people, the proof is in the taste of organic foods.
 Studies suggest that organic fruits and vegetables have more intense flavors because they generally have higher levels of flavor-enhancing nutrients and lower concentrations of water and sugar.
 At the very least, the taste is more authentic, especially when compared to genetically modified foods.
 At Edem Food, we find that organic foods are indeed more flavorful, and the good news is that we’re not alone in that opinion – more and more people are spending the little extra that organically grown foods cost.
 The even better news is that in choosing organic, many people are thinking beyond themselves, to the well-being of future generations.